For a year or so, I lived on the top floor of a fancy building in Portland’s Pearl District.1

 I did make an effort — at least at first.
 But after a while, I rationalized it: There’s probably someone who sorts the trash anyways, right?
 I’m creating jobs!
 I’m a goddamned American hero!

-Eventually I just started taking out the trash late at night in hopes I wouldn’t see anyone in the hallway.
+Eventually I just started taking out the boxes late at night in hopes I wouldn’t see anyone in the hallway.
 I’d be safe from judging eyes.
-Eyes that would see me stuffing recyclables into the trash chute like one of those people — you know the type — who drives a Hummer with vanity plates that say ERTHFKR and tosses styrofoam cups out my window like confetti in a parade.
+Eyes that would see me stuffing recyclables into the trash chute like one of those people — you know the type — who drives a Hummer with vanity plates that say ERTHFKR and tosses styrofoam cups out the window like confetti in a parade.